LMazzole/ArdFSM/README.md

 Doxygen can generate HTML, LaTeX, Man pages, RTF and XML  Output-Files.

-If you need more information about Doxygen-Comments check out: [How to Write Doxygen Doc Comments](https://github.com/stan-dev/stan/wiki/How-to-Write-Doxygen-Doc-Comments).
+If you need more information about Doxygen-Comments please refer to: [How to Write Doxygen Doc Comments](https://github.com/stan-dev/stan/wiki/How-to-Write-Doxygen-Doc-Comments).

 ### HowTo install Doxygen for Windows
 Detailed instructions on how to install Doxygen can be found in the [Doxygen Installation manual](http://www.doxygen.nl/manual/install.html).